cfoust/cy/docs/src/groups-and-panes.md

 `cy`'s flexibility comes from the way key bindings and parameters interact:

-- **Key bindings** are inherited down the tree, but can be overridden by descendant groups.
+- **Key bindings** are inherited down the tree, but can be overridden by descendant groups and panes.
-- **Parameters** work the same way: {{api param/get}} will get the value of a parameter from the closest parent group that defines it.
+- **Parameters** work the same way: {{api param/get}} will get the value of a parameter from the closest parent group or pane that defines it.

 Imagine that you are attached to `/my-project/group-2/pane-3` in the example above:

 - If `/my-project` defines a binding with the sequence <kbd>ctrl+a</kbd><kbd>b</kbd> and `/my-project/group-2` also defines one that begins with <kbd>ctrl+a</kbd>, the latter will take precedence.
 - If `/my-project` defines a value for a parameter `:some-parameter` and `/my-project/group-2` does not, `(param/get :some-parameter)` will retrieve the value from `/my-project`.
+- If the pane `/my-project/group-2/pane-3` defines a key binding, it can only be triggered when attached to that pane.

 One of `cy`'s goals is for everything to be configured solely with key bindings and parameters; in this way `cy` can have completely different behavior depending on the environment and project.